Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q19: What’s a fast indicator of a fake listing?

-Payment before viewing, refusal to meet, urgency tactics, mismatched ownership details, and email/phone not connected to verifiable identity.
+Payment before viewing, refusal to meet, urgency tactics, mismatched ownership details, and email/phone not connected to a verifiable identity.

 Q20: What is the single most effective anti-scam habit?